 If your monthly pension(s), along with other income, is/are below certain reference levels, a compensation supplement is paid to the level of the difference between your income and the reference level.
 Other income includes income from a spouse living in the same household.
 This supplement may be increased in case of dependent children.
 If you are in need of care, long-term care benefit may also be provided.

 As a rule, pension is paid on application only.

 If you have completed insurance periods through pension schemes in other EU or EEA Member States, you do not need to claim your pension in each state separately.
 You only need to indicate, when making your application in Austria, that you have also completed foreign insurance periods.
 Your insurance provider will then contact the competent office in the country concerned and initiate an inter-state pension approval process.

 Whenever you have to fulfil certain conditions before being able to claim an Austrian social security benefit, the authorities will also take into account any insurance periods you have completed in other countries.
-This applies to EU Member States and to Switzerland, Liechtenstein, Norway and Iceland.
+This applies to EU Member States and to Switzerland, Liechtenstein, Norway, Iceland and the United Kingdom*.
 No insurance period you have completed in Austria will be affected if you work or are insured in one of these countries.